tmm-demo-apps/bookstore-app/CONTINUITY.md

 ## Project Overview
 *   **Goal:** A demo platform to showcase **VMware Cloud Foundation (VCF) 9.0** capabilities through a real-world e-commerce application.
 See [`PLANNING.md`](PLANNING.md) for complete vision and three-phase roadmap.
 *   **Tech Stack:** Go 1.24, PostgreSQL, Docker, Kubernetes, Pico.css, and htmx.
-*   **Current Status:** Phase 2 UI Polish - Product images, table/tile toggle, compact cart, enhanced order history complete.
-Next: Product detail pages.
+*   **Current Status:** Phase 2 UI Polish - Product detail pages complete!
+Next: Category filtering UI.
 *   **Our Workflow:** We work in small, incremental steps.
 After each completed feature or bug fix, we **TEST FIRST** (see `TEST-CHECKLIST.md`), then commit the changes to our local Git repository and update the `diary.md` file.

 ### Testing Before Commits (MANDATORY)